 On February 12, 2019, the Authority signed a \$10 million 5-year fixed rate loan with Bank of NT Butterfield and Son.
 The loan was used to repay an outstanding commitment owed by the Government to a cruise line.
-On June 24, 2020, the Authority signed a new facility letter which replaces the 2019 facility letter and makes available to the Authority new borrowings of up to \$2 million and amends the repayment terms and drawdown terms of the original long-term debt.
+On June 24, 2019, the Authority signed a new facility letter which replaces the 2018 facility letter and makes available to the Authority new borrowings of up to \$2 million and amends the repayment terms and drawdown terms of the original long-term debt.
 The loan is to be repaid over the 5 years from the date of the initial drawdown.
 The loan has a nominal interest rate of 4.75% (effective rate 5%).
 Except for the payments of principal related to the interest only period described below, the loan shall be repaid in monthly principal payments of \$166,667 plus interest in arrears starting April 1, 2019.

 During the six-month period commencing on June 1, 2020 up to and including November 30, 2020, the Authority was only required to make interest only payments ("interest only period").
 The first interest only payment was due on June 1, 2020 and on or before the first day of each following month up to November 1, 2020.
-The payments of principal which would otherwise have been paid by the Authority but for the exemption during the interest only period, shall be paid by the Authority in two lump sum payments of \$500,000 as follows: (1) the first deferred principal payment shall be paid on or before the day falling four years from the commencement of the loan term; and (2) the second deferred principal payment shall be paid on or before the day falling five years from the commencement of the loan term (on or before the maturity date).
+The payments of principal which would otherwise have been paid by the Authority but for the exemption during the interest only period, shall be paid by the Authority in two lump sum payments of \$500,000 as follows: (1) the first deferred principal payment shall be paid on or before the day falling four years from the commencement of the loan term; and (2) the second deferred principal payment of the loan term (on or before the maturity date).

 The loan has been guaranteed by the Government and is secured against future income from cruise ship passenger fees.
-Transaction costs of \$27,650 (2019: \$30,100) were amortized during the year and is included in the statement of operations.
-The unamortized balance of \$46,779 (2019: \$74,429) has been netted against the outstanding balance of the loan as at December 31, 2020 of \$7.5 million (2019: \$8.5 million).
-Interest of \$374,537 (2019: \$357,635) was charged in the year.
+Transaction costs of \$24,905 (2020: \$27,650) were amortized during the year and is included in the consolidated statement of operations and accumulated surplus.
+The unamortized balance of \$21,876 (2020: \$46,779) has been netted against the outstanding balance of the loan as at December 31, 2021 of \$5.5 million (2020: \$7.5 million).
+Interest of \$308,826 (2020: \$374,537) was charged in the year.
 There have been no drawdowns on the new credit facilities at the year end and the additional facility expired on October 31, 2020.